ipspace/netlab/docs/module/vlan.md

 * VLAN trunks, including configurable native VLAN
 * VLAN interfaces (integrated routing and bridging)
 * Bridging-only and IRB VLANs

-The following features are currently _on the radar_:

 * Routed subinterfaces

 ```{warning}